GoogleChrome/chrome-extensions-samples/functional-samples/sample.bookmarks/README.md

 ## Overview

 The extension provides a bookmarks manager that is accessible by clicking the extension icon.
-The manager consists in a popup where you can manage your bookmarks.
+The manager provides a popup where you can manage your bookmarks.

 ## Running this extension